ICC4103-202210-WebTech/lab13-sol/README.md

 2. [.5 point] What is a Docker image?
 3. [.5 point] What is a Docker container?
 4. [1 point] What is the role of Docker Compose?
 5. [3 points] Take a screenshot of your entire desktop showing: Docker Desktop running (1 point), the terminal window showing the containers of the Ticket Shop application running (`docker-compose up`; 1 point), and a web browser connected to http://localhost:8080 showing the application running (1 point).
-Put the screenshots in the `docs/imgs` folder. **Do not hand in separate screenshots.
+Put the screenshot in the `docs/imgs` folder. **Do not hand in separate screenshots.
 Make it a single screenshot image.**

 ## Useful links